Income Tax Myths

 This incorrect argument can be addressed several ways.

-Whatever the attraction of this economic theory of wages, Congress has taken a different view.
+First of all, this argument is clearly wrong under the tax statute.
 Section 63 of the tax code, 26 U.S.C. § 63, defines your taxable income to be “gross income minus the deductions allowed” by the tax code.
-Section 61 of the tax code, 26 U.S.C. § 61 which defines “gross income,” provides:
+Section 61 of the tax code, 26 U.S.C. § 61, which defines “gross income,” provides:

 Thus, the tax statutes specifically provide that your wages (“compensation for services”) are part of your gross income.
 Since no provision of the code allows you to deduct the value of your services from the compensation you receive, they are also part of your taxable income.
 So the tax laws do impose a tax on wages, regardless of whether anyone thinks they should.

-Moreover, apart from the fact that it's wrong as a matter of the tax statutes, the argument that you should get to deduct the value of your labor is misdirected as a matter of theory.
-It's based on an incorrect understanding of how to calculate income.
-When you get income by selling something, you do not calculate your income by taking the sale price and subtracting the value of the thing sold.
-You calculate your income by taking the sale price and subtracting the cost to you of the thing sold.
+The argument that you should get to deduct the value of your labor from your wages is not only contrary to the tax statute, it's also wrong as a matter of theory.
+When you sell something, you do not calculate your income by subtracting the value of the thing sold from the sale price.
+You subtract the cost of the thing sold.

 Seller's Income = Sale Price - Seller's Cost

 So getting back to wages, if you could deduct anything from your wages, it would be the cost to you of your labor, not the value of your labor.
-But you didn't pay anything to own your own labor in the first place.
+But you didn't pay anything to own your labor.
 Your cost is zero.
 So there's nothing to deduct.

 This does not mean that your labor is valueless.
 Your labor is valuable, and you give up that value when you sell it to your employer.
 But value is not the relevant figure.
 The relevant figure is cost, which is zero.